 The New Student Orientation Program is designed to both acquaint students with Providence College and to welcome them to their new community.

-Our Orientation Program is broken into three parts (all are required for new students entering the college each fall).
+Orientation is broken into two parts (each required for new students entering the college in the fall):

 In June, all first-year students currently residing in the United States are invited to campus for an Advising and Registration Day, during which they will meet with a faculty member and register for courses, learn more about the many resources available on campus, and begin building connections with peers.
 Programming specific to parents/guardians will also be offered during these one-day sessions.
 Please note: Transfer and international students will be invited to campus for similar one-day programs in August.